Dioscorea hastifolia

-Dioscorea hastifolia, the Adjigo (ˈadʒɪɡəʊ) yam, also known as the Warram, is a yam with long, white, edible tubers that is native to South Western Australia.
+Dioscorea hastifolia, the adjigo (ˈadʒɪɡəʊ) yam, also known as the warram, is a yam with long, white, edible tubers that is native to Southwest Australia.
 It is a climbing vine with hastate, spearheaded, leaves and bears green triangular fruit.

-The tubers are used by Australian Aboriginals as a source of carbohydrates, whom cultivated the plant extensively.
+The tubers are used by Aboriginal Australians as a source of carbohydrates, who cultivated the plant extensively.

 After the yellow flowers have seeded the plant is dug up in winter and roasted.